openebs/openebs/k8s/demo/cassandra/README.md

 ### Step-4: Delete the test keyspace

-- Verify the masterless nature of Cassandra statefulset by deleting the keyspace from another replica, Cassandra-1 in this example.
+- Verify the masterless nature of Cassandra Statefulset by deleting the keyspace from another replica, in this example, Cassandra-1.

   ```
   test@Master:~$ cqlsh 10.36.0.6 9042 --cqlversion="3.4.2"